Troubleshooting Installation FAQs

 4. jQuery must execute without any errors.
 If jQuery has errors then the entire execution of all scripts will be broken.

 5. Using the WordPress plugin?
-Always Make sure you have the latest version of the plugin installed.
+Always make sure you have the latest version of the plugin installed.

 6. Make sure you are only loading the Buying Buddy plugin ONCE.
 You can check this by looking at the source code of your generated pages.